MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <th> Method Description</th>
   </tr>
   <tr>
     <td>Creates a new Student model object using input provided by the User.
-This is called when a new user registers with the system for the first time.</td>
+This is called when a new user registers with the system for the first time.</br>
+    Parameters:
+    Name - A string with the name of the student</br>
+    Username - A string with the username of the student</br>
+    Password - A string with the password of the student</td>
   </tr>
   <tr>
     <th>Method Pseudo Code</th>